apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 #.
 In the Select view, select VPC.

-   All the VPCs that you have created for the account is listed in the page.
+   All the VPCs that you have created for the Account is listed in the page.

 #.
 Click the Configure button of the VPC.